KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     PS:\> $ageList.count
     2

-You get around this pipe limitation by using the `.values` property if all you need is just the values.
+You get around this issue by using the `.values` property if all you need is just the values.

     PS:\> $ageList.values | Measure-Object -Average
     Count   : 2